oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     Should be extended from `OroActionBundle:Operation:button.html.twig`
 * **data**
     *array*
-    This option provide possibility to add data-attributes to the button tag.
+    This option provide possibility to add data-attributes to the button tag or dynamic attributes for datagrid action.
 * **page_component_module**
     *string*
     Name of js-component module for the operation-button  (attribute *data-page-component-module*).